Professor4201/FFXI-Addons-4/lsalute/README.md

 \
 \
 Addon uses string matching, so you do not have to spell out the entire weapon skill name.\
-*Currently supports the following weaponskills*
+*Currently supports the following weaponskills.*
 - Leaden Salute
 - True Flight
 - Namas Arrow